TitanAllStars/TitanAllStars.github.io/README.md

 * How long your been playing?
 * What you want out of a guild?

+Newbies and experienced players looknig for a fresh start are all welcome. <br>
-Enthusism is as important as experience.
-We'll help build you into a player valuable to the team, and kick that off with these tips...
+Enthusism is as important as experience. <br>
+We'll help build you into a player valuable to the team.

 ## Get a titan name
 If you're ammenable, get with the theme and **[choose a Titan name from this list](https://www.theoi.com/greek-mythology/titans.html)** (or elsewhere) <br>
 Change your in-game name by clicking your profile icon in top left of screen. <br>

-## Chat server
-Join our

 ## Real world money
 The elephant in the room is whether games like Hero Wars force you to **Pay To Win**.
 So far (level 50) it doesn't.
 The general philosophy of the guild is **Free To Play**.
 Where is the fun and challenge in just forking over cash.
-Howver if you're going to be spending weeks on the game, a couple of small purchases are suggested...
+Howver if you're going to be spending weeks on the game, a couple of small purchases are suggested, but purely optional...

 ### VIP Level 1
-Benefit: **INSTANT RAID** saves your real-world-time when mining for equipment to promote your heros. <br>
+Benefit: **INSTANT RAID** saves your real-world time when mining for equipment to promote your heros. <br>
 Cost: One-time $1.99 AUD; <br>
 Period: Permanent <br>
 ![Instant Raid Buttons](https://herowars.zendesk.com/hc/article_attachments/360041242594/mceclip3.png)

 ### Valkyrie's Favor
-Benefit: Combat 5x speed-up save real-world-time.
-Also extra early Arifact Coins and Cores for levelelling artifacts.  <br>
+Benefit: Combat 5x speed-up saves your real-world time.
+Also Arifact Coins and Cores help earlt levelelling of artifacts.  <br>
 Cost: Weekly $3.29 AUD; <br>
 Period: Two weeks <br>